 Wearable cameras, often mounted on the head, are common amongst the outdoors types, fitness trackers of all kind dominate the exercise community, and devices for tracking your children are the latest trends in this technological craze.
 Recently, at least one company announced an implantable chip that may be able to wean heroin addicts off of drugs for good.
 In the Cyberpunk literature, characters often wore fabrics that could change colors and textures at the character’s whim.
 These, too, have become a reality: Fabrics that can change color were introduced at a major fashion show just a few years ago.

 Some of these advancements are scoffed at by adults, but children are growing up with them.
-There is at least one wristband specifically designed for online gaming, for example.
+There is even one wristband specifically designed for online gaming (see: TechImperatives Review – The Minecraft Gameband).
 Younger people love taking pictures of themselves, and with their friends, and wearable camera devices literally make taking these “selfies” a snap.
 In the face of an obesity epidemic, wearable devices that help diabetics keep track of their blood sugar levels can be lifesavers.
 And tracking devices make sure that children’s whereabouts are always known, or at least available, to their parents and authorities.
 These can prove especially helpful for those children with special needs.